hclarke/blog/content/fsck/fsck.md

 <img src="{dirname}/steel.jpg">

-I was getting more productive already: I was thinking about all these things while downloading elementary os and upgrading etcher.
+I was getting more productive already: I was thinking about all these things while downloading elementary OS and upgrading etcher.
 I picked up a USB stick on my way home (16gb, the finest $7.99 could buy), and had it installed that evening

 Maybe this is the year of the linux desktop?

 <div id="compy" class="p5"></div>

-But there was a problem.
-The wifi wasn't working.
+But there was a problem; The wifi wasn't working.
 It worked fine when running on the USB, so I know it has the drivers, but why not after installing?

-The next two days were filled with stackoverflow answers, `dpkg-scanpackages`, and booting up osx to look at a webpage before diving back in.
+The next two days were filled with stackoverflow answers, `dpkg-scanpackages`, and booting up osx to look at the internet before diving back in.

 I realized I was shaving a yak, booted up osx, deleted the linux partition, and formatted the USB stick so I wouldn't be tempted again.
 Maybe next year